ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

-In addition to testing the URLs included in the global test list, Web Connectivity is also designed to examine a test list which is specifically created for the country that the user is running ooniprobe from, if such a list exists.
+In addition to testing the URLs included in the global test list, Web Connectivity is also designed to examine a test list which is specifically created for the country that the user is running OONI Probe from, if such a list exists.
 Unlike the global test list, [country-specific test lists](https://github.com/citizenlab/test-lists/tree/master/lists) include websites that are relevant and commonly accessed within specific